sanjsingh07/Domi-chain/docs/src/clusters.md

 ```

 The [`--known-validator`s](running-validator/validator-start.md#known-validators)
-are operated by Solana Labs
+are operated by Analog Labs

 ## Testnet